mGalarnyk/Python_Tutorials/Scrapy/README.md

 ## Getting Started

 ### Prerequisites: Anaconda.
-If you already have anaconda, skip to step 5.
+If you already have anaconda and google chrome (or Firefox), skip to step 4.

 1. Install Anaconda (Python) on your operating system.
 You can either download anaconda from the official site and install on your own or you can follow these anaconda installation tutorials below.